Pretzelish/SeenOnIMDb/README.md

      - If you give an actor/actress, it will tell you all the movies you've seen that person in.
      - If you give a movie/show, it will go through the top 20 listed names and tell you all the movies (if any) you've seen them in.

-- Keep on putting in links if you want and seeing what all you've seen those vaguely recognizeable people in.
+- Keep on putting in links if you want and seeing what all you've seen those vaguely recognizable people in.

 - Type "" to exit the loop.